StanleyFon1/cafe-service-robot-ros2/README.md

 ## Features

 - **Differential-drive robot** modelled in SolidWorks and exported to URDF with Gazebo plugins.
-- **Custom café world** — enclosed room with tables, chairs, and a service counter.
+- **Custom café world**, enclosed room with tables, chairs, and a service counter.
 - **SLAM mapping** with `slam_toolbox` and a saved occupancy grid.
-- **Autonomous navigation** — AMCL localization, A\* global planning, and the DWB local controller over layered costmaps.
+- **Autonomous navigation**, AMCL localization, A\* global planning, and the DWB local controller over layered costmaps.
-- **Semantic delivery goals** — drive to named tables via RViz or an automated mission node.
+- **Semantic delivery goals**, drive to named tables via RViz or an automated mission node.

 ## Tech stack